sagemath/trac_to_gh/Issue 7381.md

 # Issue 7381: Coercion of HyperellipticCurve over pAdicField to an extension

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7381

 Original creator: jen